The visual design syllabus

 - More visual complexity means more difficult coherence (The more elements or visual cues you include in a design, the more difficult it is to make that design look good, because the number of relationships between elements goes up)

-- Less visual complexity means more difficult execution (The less elements or visual cues you include in a design, the more you have to learn about what you can do with each type of element)
+- Less visual complexity means more difficult execution (The fewer elements or visual cues you include in a design, the more you have to learn about what you can do with each type of element)

 - Effects vs. awareness (A subtle design element may not be consciously noticed but maybe still have an effect)